Docker SDK Configuration

 sudo systemctl enable docker

-Docker Compose can be installed in two ways—legacy (docker-compose
+Docker Compose can be installed in two ways—legacy (docker-compose) or as a modern plugin (docker compose):

 docker-compose version # Legacy v1